gnuradio/greps/grep-0018-modernize-c++.md

 Recommendation:
 * private members and other `_impl.xx` code should be free to change at any time to add const
-* adding const to exposed interfaces can be done before a minor release
+* adding const to exposed interfaces can be done between minor releases

+Risks: none.

 ### More constexpr